 3. Requesting a Search

 To begin a search you must send a request to the agency.
 This search request should be signed by you and your signature needs to be notarized.
-If you aren't sure you're ready for this step, you may visit our Start a Search page to fill out the email form requesting more information and detailed instructions from our Search Specialist, Katrina.
+If you aren't sure you're ready for this step, you may visit our Start a Search page to fill out the email form requesting more information and detailed instructions from our Search Specialist, Shamia.

 What to include in the envelope: